AdityaKane2001/AdityaKane2001.github.io/_pages/about.md

 I frequently contribute to the Keras ecosystem.
 My contributions are aimed towards adding meaningful components that improve user experience, something that Keras stands for.
 Apart from that, I'm usually squashing nasty bugs in the code.
 I have summarized my contributions on the "[Open source](https://adityakane2001.github.io/opensource/)" page.

 Feel free to reach out for collaborations.
-For faster replies, drop and issue in my [profile repo](https://github.com/AdityaKane2001)!
+For faster replies, drop an issue in my [profile repo](https://github.com/AdityaKane2001)!